phycvgan/DyStyle/train.md

 If necessary, you can customize your own attribute classifier file just following the interface.

 ## 3. Preparing DyStyle Model Config

+The DyStyle model config file "*.yaml" consists of two parts, i.e., "ATTR" and "LOSS".
+In which, the "ATTR" configs each attribute to be edited while the "LOSS" configs the objective function or attribute classifier.

+Please refer our proposed examples in "configs/adult.yaml" for better understanding.